aaneja/SimpleToDo/README.md

 ## Notes

- * I wanted to develop in Linux only.
-I ended up spending a non-trivial amount of time getting a Ubunutu Hyper-V VM + windows X server install
+#### Environment setup related:

- * Hyper-V does not passthrough processor virt features to guest OS'es; so Android Studio complained about not having support to setup a fast emulator
+ * I wanted to develop in Linux exclusively.
+Setting u up a Ubunutu Hyper-V VM + Windows X server install + Android Studio took a non-trivial amount of time!
+It seems to be worth the effort though, no PATH related foo-bars!
- * Figured out how to use adb to connect to my device over the network, so ended up testing/ debugging on my OnePlus one
+ * For testing/debugging: Hyper-V does not passthrough processor virt features to guest OS'es; so Android Studio complained about not having support to setup a fast emulator.
+I ended up using a real Android device + using ADB over the network (ADB over network support is pretty cool!)

 ## License